voskobovich/yii2-many-to-many-behavior/README.md

 ----------------------------

 * Composite primary keys are not supported
-* Junction table for many-to-many links are updated using the connection from the primary model
+* Junction table for many-to-many links is updated using the connection from the primary model
 * In the one-to-many relationship (on the `hasMany` side), old links are removed by setting the corresponding foreign-key column to `NULL`.
 The database must support this (the column needs to be NULLable).